flowchart LR

 Figure 2.2 summarizes the five-step sequence.
 Each protocol solves a different problem and leaves the laptop with a new piece of state that the next protocol requires.

 Five protocols, five different designs.
 DHCP broadcasts; ARP broadcasts; DNS traverses a hierarchy; TCP handshakes between two endpoints; HTTP issues a stateless request-response.
 Why such diversity?
-Each protocol solves a different problem under different constraints.
 The framework’s claim: the differences are systematic.
-Each protocol answers the four invariants differently because of the constraints it faces.
-The rest of this section traces those answers explicitly.
+Each protocol faces different constraints, and the constraints determine the invariant answers.
+Table 2.1 previews how DHCP, DNS, and TCP answer the four invariants — the rest of the chapter unpacks why.

 | DHCP | DNS | TCP | |